Dual Degree Program in Computer Science: Cybersecurity and Master of Software Engineering

 CS 556 | Secure Software Development | 3 |

-CS 741 | Software Engineering Principles | 3 |
+CS 750 | Topics in Software Engineering | 1-3 |

 Students may be accepted into the dual degree program anytime before they have completed 75 undergraduate credit hours.
 Applicants for undergraduate admission to UWL may request admission into the dual degree program.
 In order to remain in the program students must maintain a 3.00 GPA.
 Award of the B.S. degree will occur upon completion of 120 credits, the CS major requirements, the CSH college core requirements, and the general university requirements.
 Students must have graduate student status before registering for their fourth graduate course (normally in the second semester of their senior year).
-Award of the MSE degree will occur after the completion of the B.S. and MSE requirements.

 Every student must complete the computer science major field test.
 This test is used for program assessment not individual assessment.